justineshaw/notes-app/README.md

    `git clone https://github.com/justineshaw/notes-app.git`
 3. Install dependencies using `npm install`
 4. Run tests using `jest` in `backend` directory
-5. Start you app front-end in development mode using `npm start` in `client` directory
+5. Start app front-end in development mode using `npm start` in `client` directory
 6. Start the server using `npm start` in `backend` directory
 7. Navigate to app in [browser](http://localhost:3000/)
 8. Have fun!